vPeteWalker/midway/flow/flowbasic/flowbasic.rst

    .. note::

-      Enabling Flow with add an additional 1GiB of memory to your **PrismCentral** VM.
+      Enabling Flow will add an additional 1GiB of memory to your **PrismCentral** VM.
 This occurs automatically with Prism Central deployed on an AHV cluster, and does not require restarting Prism Central.

    *Because Flow microsegmentation exists as a policy engine within Prism Central, it can be enabled instantly without the need to deploy additional service VMs, installing software, or using a separate console - unlike competitive solutions like NSX which can be slow and costly to deploy and maintain.*